jgauthier24/query_subnet/README.md

 ## Background Information
 A little bit of background cribbed from https://study-ccna.com/subnet-mask/ and from https://www.techtarget.com/searchnetworking/definition/CIDR

 An IP address is divided into two parts: *network* and *host* parts.
 For example, an IP class A address consists of 8 bits identifying the network and 24 bits identifying the host.
 This is because the default subnet mask for a class A IP address is 8 bits long (or, written in dotted decimal notation, 255.0.0.0).
 What does it mean?
-Well, like an IP address, a subnet mask also consists of 32 bits.
-Computers use it to determine the network part and the host part of an address.
-The 1s in the subnet mask represent a network part, the 0s a host part.
+Like an IP address, a subnet mask also consists of 32 bits.
+Computers use it to determine the network part and the host part of an address. `1's` in the subnet mask represent the network part, `0's` the host part.

-Let’s say that we have the IP address of 10.0.0.1 with a subnet mask of 24 bits (255.255.255.0).
-First, we need to convert the IP address to binary:
+Let’s say that somone gave us an IP address of 10.0.0.1 with a subnet mask of 255.255.255.0.
+First, we need to convert the IP address and mask to binary:

 ```
 IP address:       10.0.0.1 = 00001010.00000000.00000000.00000001
-Subnet mask: 255.255.255.0 = 11111111.11111111.11111111.0000000
+Subnet mask: 255.255.255.0 = 11111111.11111111.11111111.00000000
 ```
-Computers then use the AND operation to determine the network number:
+Computers then use the logical AND operation to determine the network number:

 ```
 00001010.00000000.00000000.00000001 = 10.0.0.1